AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 **/nodes/<population_name>** - defines a node population with the given name, which is also the node population name that will be used in edge files to specify the source or target node populations of an edge population (see below).
 Multiple populations may be defined in one HDF5 file.

 **node_type_id** -  This is a unique integer for every node type used to associate a node to a node type.
-A node type has associated attributes, and a node inherits attributes from its node type .
+A node type has associated attributes, and a node inherits attributes from its node type.
 Attributes associated with a node override attributes inherited from the node type CSV. node_type_id is a unique integer associated with each node type and is used to index all the node type properties associated with a given node with known node_type_id.
 These need not be ordered or contiguous, but must be unique.
-A reference implementation might be to use a key-value store, such as a dictionary to associate a node_type_id with its associated column values.

 **model_type** - Has four valid values: , "biophysical"”,“virtual”, “single_compartment”, “point_process”.
 In the future, more model_types may be defined.
 The meaning of each of these model types is as follows.